 In most cases, the probate court process must be initiated by a petition.
-In a situation where the deceased person has a will and testament, the executor will be the person who contacts the probate court and files the petition themselves, or hires an attorney to do so.
+In a situation where the deceased person has a will, the person named in the will as executor or administrator contacts the probate court and files the petition themselves, or hires an attorney to do so.
 From there, the courts will take a look at the will as a document to ensure it is valid.
 Specifically, they'll be looking for signs that the will may not have been written by the deceased person or that the person who created it was not in the right mental state at the time of its creation.
 The court will also make sure the proper formalities were followed: the will has the right number of witnesses, is notarized, dated, and signed by the decedent.

 In most cases, the will is recognized without issue, although it is possible for a court to declare the will invalid if the proper formalities were not followed.
-From there, the probate court will usually appoint an executor to ensure that the wishes outlined in the will are carried out in a timely manner.
+From there, the probate court will usually appoint an executor or administrator to ensure that the wishes outlined in the will are carried out in a timely manner.

 The Probate Process and Taxes

 Another thing to be aware of when it comes to the probate process is that taxes may apply to your loved ones' inheritances.
 The specifics here can vary widely from one state to the next, but most states will require that some form of tax be paid at the time of inheritance.
-This means that your loved ones will inherit will be decreased by the amount of the tax.
+This means that the amount your loved ones will inherit will be decreased by the amount of the tax.
 Even if your assets do not pass through the probate process, assets passed by trust may also be subject to the estate tax.

-Depending on the value of the estate or assets you're passing on, it is also possible that your beneficiaries will be required to pay what's known as the Unified Gift Estate Tax.
+Depending on the value of the estate or assets you're passing on, it is also possible that your beneficiaries will be required to pay the Federal Estate Tax.
 This Federal tax is assessed to those with an estate exceeding a value of around $11.5 million (changing to about $6 million in 2026), though there are exemptions.
 With proper planning and consultation with an attorney, you may be able to reduce the value of your estate and avoid estate taxes.

 The Importance of Having an Estate Plan